 Price: Free with optional Slowly Plus

-5. Bubblic — Best for Voice-Based Global Connection
+5. Bubblic: Voice-Based Global Connection

-Best for: People who prefer voice over text and want to hear someone's personality before committing to a friendship
+How it works: Aimed at people who prefer voice over text and want to hear someone's personality before committing to a friendship

 Pros: Voice messages add genuine personality, global reach, async format, unique positioning in the market